arifdevopstech/simple-python-app/README.md

     Choose New service role.
 CodeBuild will automatically create a new role for you.

+    Expand Additional Configuration --> Privileged

+    Check the box "Enable this flag if you want to build Docker images or want your builds to get elevated privileges"

 8. Buildspec Configuration

     You can select either "Insert Build Commands" or "Use a buildspec.yml" file.
-You can create a buildspec.yml file which contains your build commands by defining inline commands in the console or You can upload a buildspec.yml file to your source repository
+You can create a buildspec.yml file which contains your build commands by defining inline commands in the console by clicking "Switch to Editor" or You can upload a buildspec.yml file to your source repository

+9. Once done "Create Build Project"

+10. Attach the policies AmazonSSMFullAccess & AWSCodeBuildAdminAccess to the role that created by CodeBuild service from IAM

+11.

-### Step 3: AWS CodeDeploy
+### Step 3: AWS CodePipeline